famouslew/csbase/README.md

-# csbase
+# Fully internal base for CS:GO
+Never got to finish this project as got bored.
-cs base that I never got to finish, developed slowly over 2 years.
+Developed slowly over 2-3 years.